-It’s up to everyone to respect the former’s feelings, and remind the latter of the new measures in place.
+It’s up to everyone to respect the former’s feelings and remind the latter of the new procedures.

-Keep in mind that not everything listed below will be possible for your business, for example if you run a restaurant, you kinda need to let visitors in.
+Keep in mind that not everything on our list will be possible for your business, for example if you run a restaurant, you sort of need to let visitors in.

-Let’s get into what you can do to keep your workmates safe.
+Let’s get into what you can do to keep yourself, your teammates and your customers safe.

 We need to keep up this vigilance, so here are a few things you can do to remind employees to keep up good hand hygiene: